benkehoe/aws-export-credentials/README.md

 You can change this value using the `--cache-expiration-buffer` argument, which takes a number of minutes.

 You can force the cache to refresh using `--refresh`.

+## Temporary credentials
+IAM Users and the account root have long-term credentials, which carry higher risk than temporary credentials.
+The [STS.GetSessionToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html) API call exists to provide temporary credentials based on these long-term credentials.
+If you pass the `--ensure-temporary` flag, it will use this API to get temporary credentials to export for an IAM User or account root.
+This process is always used for `--imds` and `--container`.

 # Role assumption
 In general, it's better to do role assumption by using profiles in `~/.aws/config` like this: